shczhen/docs/sql-statements/sql-statement-do.md

 ---
-title: 行う| TiDBSQLステートメントリファレンス
+title: DO | TiDB SQL Statement Reference
-summary: TiDBデータベースでのDOの使用法の概要。
+summary: An overview of the usage of DO for the TiDB database.
 ---

 # 行う {#do}